Comfort-Gem/Comfort-Gem/README.md

-- 👋 Hi, I’m @Comfort-Gem
+- 👋 Hi, I’m Comfort Udevbulu
+- 👋 I am a Student at Udacity
 - 👀 I’m interested in Data Analysis, Python, Tableau and Power Bi
 - 🌱 I’m currently learning to become a Full Stack developer
 - 💞️ I’m looking to collaborate on any relevant topics and discussion that can aid my growth